microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Incrementally load more data

 In this example more data is loaded when the user has scrolled off 90% of the content.
+It uses the `ScrollView`'s ViewChanged event which gets raised whenever the _view_ changed.
+The HorizontalOffset, VerticalOffset and ZoomFactor trio constitute the view.

 *`ScrollView` (new)*